People's Choice disruption laughed off as DeGeneres and Depp win big

 The People's Choice Awards are chosen by fans voting online in categories spanning film, television and music.
 More than 200 million votes were cast, said host Jane Lynch, the star of "Glee".

-Other winners at the Los Angeles ceremony included Sandra Bullock as favourite movie actress, "The Big Bang Theory" as favourite network TV comedy and "Grey's Anatomy," which was named favourite network TV drama.
+Other winners at the Los Angeles ceremony included Sandra Bullock as favorite movie actress, "The Big Bang Theory" as favorite network TV comedy and "Grey's Anatomy," which was named favorite network TV drama.

-(This version of the story corrects spelling of name of Sharon Osbourne in third paragraph, and Dalai Lama in seventh paragraph)

 (Reporting by Chris Michaud)

-Note: (This story has been corrected to fix spelling of name of Sharon Osbourne in third paragraph, and Dalai Lama in seventh paragraph)